On this page

 8. Keep a short sales cycle

-In contrast to B2C, B2B sales cycles can be quite long.
+In contrast to B2C, B2B sales cycles can be pretty long.
 The average sales cycle length for B2B companies is 102 days.
 There's a simple reason why it's good to reduce that number as small as possible.

 Consider reducing the number of days wherever possible, such as follow-ups, or give them an option requiring less decision time.
 There's always room to innovate here to shorten the sales cycle.